MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ## Windows services

 A Windows *service* is a program that can run in the background with little or no user interaction.
-In UNIX, these programs are called *daemons*.
+These programs are called *daemons* on UNIX systems.
 For more information, see [Services](/windows/desktop/services/services).

 ## SDKs, libraries, and header files

 Visual Studio includes the C Runtime Library (CRT), the C++ Standard Library, and other Microsoft-specific libraries.
-The include folders that contain header files for these libraries are located either in the Visual Studio installation directory under the \VC\ folder, or in the case of the CRT, in the Windows SDK installation folder.
+The include folders that contain header files for these libraries are located either in the Visual Studio installation directory under the \VC\ folder, or for the CRT, in the Windows SDK installation folder.

 You can use the [Vcpkg package manager](../build/vcpkg.md) to conveniently install hundreds of third-party open-source libraries for Windows.